nrfconnect/sdk-nrf/include/drivers/st25r3911b_nfc.rst

 * Putting the tag to sleep

-The library currently supports only NFC-A technology.
+The driver currently supports only NFC-A technology.

 Architecture
 ************

-The library consists of four layers:
+The driver consists of four layers:

 * Layer responsible for SPI communication
 * Layer to manage ST25R3911B interrupts
 * Layer with common reader functionality that can be shared by all NFC technologies
 * NFC-A layer, which is responsible for NFC-A technology activities

-The library requires calling its specific function periodically.
+The driver requires calling its specific function periodically.

 API documentation
 *****************